Updated: Mar 24

-Today I “googled” the term “sigurblot”.
+Today I “googled” the term “sigurblot / sigrblot”.
 Four of the first seven links were links to my own blogs or my own published books on Google Books.
 Three of the other seven are about Ásatrúarfélagið, which is Iceland’s Asatru organization.
-If I were to google the term “Ostara” the dis-information on the world wide web is remarkable, and outright embarrassing.
-There are only two historical references to Eostre or Ostar.
+(Update: The original google was in 2019.
+Today, the "Assassins Creed" video game's "Sigrblot" will dominate a google search.)
+If I were to google the term “Ostara” (in 2022) the mis-information on the world wide web is outright embarrassing.
+There are only two historical references to Eostre or Ostar in the historical record.
 Both of these references call Eostre or Ostar a moon, specifically the fourth moon of the year.
-One of these, is the Anglish Heathen calendar recorded by Bede in De Temporum Ratione, chapter 15, written in the precise year 725 AD.
+One of these, is the Anglish Heathen calendar recorded by Bede in De Temporum Ratione, chapter 15, written in the precise year 725 AD/CE.
 Eostre is a moon that corresponds roughly to the modern fixed day solar month April, but obviously never corresponds exactly.
-Ostar Manod is the fourth moon of the year on the Heathen Frankish Calendar recorded by Einhard in his Vita Karoli Magni Chapter 29 written circa 830 AD.
+Ostar Manod is the fourth moon of the year on the Heathen Frankish Calendar recorded by Einhard in his Vita Karoli Magni Chapter 29 written circa 830 AD/CE.
 These are the only two historical occurrences of the word “Eostre” or “Ostar.”
-The Iceland Althing recorded the Norwegian Heathen Calendar (a Christianized one) circa the year 930 AD.
-Of course, zero Norse (Norwegian) moons were called “Eostre” or “Ostar.”
+The Iceland Althing recorded the Heathen Calendar (a Christianized one) circa the year 970 AD/CE.
+We have all the Scandinavian and Icelandic moon names as well in the sagas.
+Of course, zero Scandinavian nor Icelandic moons were called “Eostre” or “Ostar.”
 Yet this is one of modern Asatru’s two biggest holidays.
-Eostre or Ostar is not found in any of the 700 plus Norse Sagas and Poems, nor in the Prose and Poetic Eddas.
+Eostre or Ostar (the Goddess) is not found in any of the 700 plus Norse Sagas and Poems, nor in the Prose and Poetic Eddas.

-Two references to “Ostar.”
-Yet on Asatru websites you will see claims that “Ostara” is a historical Norse holiday, left and right, here and there, up and down, and all around.
+Two historical references to “Ostar”, both of them are not Scandinavian, yet Asatru websites make claims that “Ostara” is a historical Scandinavian holiday.
 Ostara is a mis-spelling to boot, based off Jakob Grimm in the 19th century who was “reconstructing” the Old High German name for “Easter.”
-This is kinda humorous of course, as Einhard was a Frank, and the Franks lived in what is now modern Belgium and central Germany, i.e. Frankfurt.
-Ostar is the obvious Old High German name which Einhard a Frank left us in one of the two historical sources I mentioned above.
+Since Einhard was a Frank, and the Franks lived in what is now modern Belgium and central Germany, i.e. Frankfurt.
+Ostar is the obvious Old High German name, so the reconstruction of the name was not needed.
 So where does “Ostara” come from in modern Asatru?

 Wikipedia is 100% correct in its article called “Heathen Holidays”, that the founders of American Asatru took the Wiccan Wheel of the Year Sabbats and has been passing it off as the historical calendar of Norse Heathen peoples.

-Yep, Germanic and Norse tribes followed BOTH the moon and the sun.
+Germanic and Norse tribes followed BOTH the moon and the sun.
 Their calendar was moon first, sun second, called specifically a lunisolar calendar.
 Historical Heathen Yule began on the first full moon after the first new moon after the solstice.
-Sigurblot, the start of summer was 3 full moons after Yule, and six full moons after Sigurblot, the start of summer, was Winter Nights, or Winter-Full Moon, the start of Winter, on the Full Moon of the pre-christian moon Haust-manuthr (or Harvest Moon.)
-(Please note Yule was on the full moon of a moon called "Yule Moon" with various names pending where one was in Scandinavia: Jol-manuthr, Jol-Tungal, Yulir-Manuthr, or Ylir-Manuthr, etc.) Has anyone heard these teachings on an Asatru Facebook page or in an Asatru Kindred, or in an Asatru Organization?
+Sigurblot, the start of summer was 3 full moons after Yule, and six full moons after Winter Nights.
+Winter Nights, the start of Winter, was on the Full Moon of the pre-christian moon Haust-manuthr (or Harvest Moon.)
+(Please note Yule was on the full moon of a moon called "Yule Moon" with various names pending where one was in Scandinavia: Jol-manuthr, Jol-Tungal, Yulir-Manuthr, or Ylir-Manuthr, etc.) Please note, I used to be in The Asatru Community's Facebook group.
+(Known also as TAC).
+I was banned from that group because I responded to a post claiming Ostara was a historical Scandinavian "Viking" holiday.
+When I mentioned Sigrblot, I was asked to provide evidence.
+I provided Ynglinga Saga chapter 8, which mentions Sigrblot, but in English, it says "Victory Blot."
+Sigrblot means "Victory Blot".
+TAC tossed me accusing me of making up the holiday, The last comment I read was "There is a victory blot, not a Sigrblot."
+Hence, Old Ways is just a different religion.
+Not only because recons want to leave Asatru, but because if we stayed and responded to posts, we would be banned because we question Asatru orthodoxy and orthopraxy based on the historical sources.

 So, what then is Sigurblot?
 It is the historical pre-christian start of summer, which began on the fourth full moon after the first new moon after the winter solstice.
 The Saxons (northern Germany), Danes, Geats, Swedes, Norwegians, and Icelanders celebrated this blot called “victory blot” or “sigurblot.”
 The Anglish in England, the Frisians, the Jutes, and the Franks called this “Eostre” or “Ostar.”
 Dr. Philip Shaw, in his book: Pagan Goddesses in the Early Germanic World: Eostre, Hreda and the Cult of Matrons (Studies in Early Medieval History) proves that Eostre or Ostar was only known in North Frankia, Frisia, and England with the Anglish.
 Dr. Shaw proves this archaeologically and linguistically.
 He is also not the first to do so.
 Alex G Garman published his book, The Cult of the Matronae in the Roman Rhineland: An Historical Evaluation of the Archaeological Evidence.
 Garman wrote three years before Dr. Shaw.

-Sigurblot is the Norse & Saxon start of summer, which was a three-night and three day feast that began at Sundown on the full moon of the fourth moon of the year, called “Goje” by the Swedes, (Goje-Manuthr) or “Goa-manuthr” in Iceland.
-The Christian Iceland Althing in 930 AD altered the historical Norse (Norwegian) calendar, moving all “moons” back one moon, and changing it from a lunisolar calendar, to a fixed calendar, having twelve different thirty-day months (having nothing to do with the moon) and one “leap week” every year which has five or six days pending the year.
+Sigurblot is the Norse & Saxon start of summer.
+The moon in which this blot took place on was called "Goa" in Iceland, and "Goje" in Sweden.
+The Christian Iceland Althing circa 970 AD altered the historical Norse (Norwegian) calendar, moving “moons” forward one moon, and changing it from a lunisolar calendar, to a fixed calendar, having twelve different thirty-day months (having nothing to do with the moon) and one “leap week” every year which has five or six days pending the year.
 This calendar is still in use in Iceland today, though obviously different from how it was observed in pre-christian times.

 Here are the two most famous Saga passages on Sigurblot.
 Enjoy!
 (Please remember, Sigurblot in Old Icelandic/Norse means “Victory-blot” or “Victory-sacrificial meal.”)